 Return pan to medium heat.
 Add zucchini and remaining garlic.
 Stir often until zucchini is lightly browned and begins to soften, 4-5 minutes.

 Add marinara sauce, reserved pasta cooking water, cooked pasta, and remaining Parmesan to pan.
 Stir until completely combined.

 Transfer sauce to prepared casserole dish.
 For best results, use an 8" casserole dish.
 Top with mozzarella and place on one half of prepared baking sheet.

 On other half of baking sheet, place ciabatta halves, cut side up, and brush with garlic-Parmesan oil.

-Bake until cheese is melted and bread is golden brown, 7-9 minutes.
+Bake in hot oven until mozzarella is melted and bread is golden brown, 7-9 minutes.